-Cherry clafoutis with mascarpone cream and white chocolate | insimoneskitchen.com
+Cherry clafoutis with white chocolate

 You see, that is the advantage of having something in ‘stock’.
-I made this ridiculously delicious clafoutis during our masterchef pressure test, a couple of weeks ago and almost forgot to share the recipe with you.
+I made this ridiculously delicious cherry clafoutis with white chocolate during our masterchef pressure test, a couple of weeks ago and almost forgot to share the recipe with you.
 And I need to because I definitely want to make this one again, as it is really the best clafoutis I have ever tasted sofar.
 I have made and eaten more and they’re all good but this one is on a whole other level.
 Maybe it’s the white chocolate?
 I don’t know.

-Cherry clafoutis with white chocolate | insimoneskitchen.com
+cherry clafoutis with white chocolate

 Cherry clafoutis with white chocolate and mascarpone cream